+The fair value of equity securities are determined by obtaining quoted market prices on nationally recognized securities exchanges (Level 1).
 The fair value of securities available for sale (carried at fair value) and held to maturity (carried at amortized cost) are determined by obtaining quoted market prices on nationally recognized securities exchanges (Level 1), or matrix pricing (Level 2), which is a mathematical technique used widely in the industry to value debt securities without relying exclusively on quoted market prices for the specific securities but rather by relying on the securities' relationship to other benchmark quoted prices.
 The carrying values for securities maturing within 90 days approximate fair values because there is little interest rate or credit risk associated with these instruments.